sandhje/spanner/README.md

 both the default and environment specific configuration data.

-Spanner is designed to be extended, you can easily create your own resources and strateies to tailor the package to your needs.
+Spanner is designed to be extended, you can easily create your own resources and strategies to tailor the package to your needs.

 Basic usage example
 -------------------